vipulnaik/working-drafts/eaf/my-q1-2019-ea-hotel-donation.md

 level of financial stability that would make its survival automatic.

 ## I like the execution so far

+This breaks down into a lot of pieces:

+* I like both the high demand and the competence exhibited in meeting the demand effectively
+* I like that the residents are very positive about the hotel
+* I find the resident profiles and their projects reasonably impressive
+* I like the cost-effectiveness of the hotel and think it solves the problem (of providing low-cost living) that it set out to solve

+### I like both the high demand and the competence exhibited in meeting the demand effectively

 Starting a new project and immediately getting traction is impressive.
 It's even more impressive to have been able to cope well